ember-learn/guides-source/guides/release/using-typescript/application-development/configuration.md

 The default `tsconfig.json` extends the [`"@tsconfig/ember/tsconfig.json"`][ember-tsconfig] base, which includes TypeScript compiler options to enable TypeScript development in an Ember app plus some useful default configurations for strictness to ensure type-safety and compatibility with Ember's types.

-Additionally, the generated `tsconfig.json` includes [`baseUrl`][tsconfig-baseUrl] and [`paths`][tsconfig-paths] configuration specific to your app.
+Additionally, the generated `tsconfig.json` includes [`"baseUrl"`][tsconfig-baseUrl] and [`"paths"`][tsconfig-paths] configuration specific to your app.
 This configuration allows Ember's classic package layout, which is not resolvable with the Node resolution algorithm, to work with TypeScript.

 In general, you may customize your TypeScript build process as usual using the `tsconfig.json` file.
 There are a few things worth noting, however, if you're looking to make further or more advanced customizations (but _most_ users can just ignore this section!):